MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/install-powerbi-desktop.md

 ![Title bar for Power BI Desktop optimized for Power BI Report Server](media/install-powerbi-desktop/power-bi-report-server-desktop-may-2019.png)

-The Power BI Desktop version for the Power BI service doesn't have the month and year in the title bar.
+The version of Power BI Desktop for the Power BI service doesn't have the month and year in the title bar.

 ## File extension association
 If you install both Power BI Desktop and Power BI Desktop optimized for Power BI Report Server on the same machine, the most recent installation of Power BI Desktop has the file association with .pbix files.
 Thus, when you double-click a .pbix file, it launches the Power BI Desktop you installed most recently.